Thomson Reuters to buy FX option business from Tradeweb

 LONDON Thomson Reuters Corp (TRI.TO) (TRI.N) has agreed to buy the foreign exchange options business of Tradeweb Markets for an undisclosed amount, the company said on Tuesday.

-The acquisition is part of a larger push by Thomson Reuters to expand its presence in foreign exchange.
-The global news and information company bought FX Alliance for $625 million last year.
+The acquisition is part of a larger push by Thomson Reuters to expands its presence in foreign exchange.
+The global news and information company bought FX Alliance for $625 million (411 million pounds) last year.

-Tradeweb's foreign exchange options clients will eventually migrate to the FXall electronic trading platform and will have access to more liquidity and products.
+Tradeweb's foreign exchange options clients will eventually migrate to the FXall and will have access to more liquidity and products.

 Thomson Reuters tried to develop its own foreign exchange options platform in 2010 but abandoned those efforts in favour of acquisitions.

-(Reporting by Jennifer Saba in New York and Anirban Nag in London, Editing by Jeremy Gaunt/Nigel Stephenson)
+(Reporting Jennifer Saba in New York and Anirban Nag in London Editing by Jeremy Gaunt)